-New Mozaik Collection: furniture in wood, matte steel and tempered glass
+New Mozaik Collection: wood, matt steel and tempered glass furniture

-La collection "Mozaik" It is made up of honey-colored oak wood furniture, with details in matte black steel, geometric drawings milled on the wood and showcases or sideboards with tempered glass.
-The whole furniture set will provide a simple and minimalist industrial style.
-Discover everything about the industrial style.
+The collection "Mozaik consists of honey-colored oak wood furniture, with matte black steel details, geometric patterns milled on wood and display cabinets or sideboards with tempered glass.
+The whole set of furniture will provide a simple and minimalist industrial style.
+Find out all about industrial style.

 In the 2000s, industrial design was established in the television world.
-The industrial style was basically born from spaces such as old factories or warehouses that were converted into habitable homes.
-At its core, industrial style is about taking something old and giving it a second chance.
-Its aesthetic is simple and minimalist and that is why in Oak.Store we wanted to incorporate a new collection that offers the opportunity to give a more contemporary touch to your home.
+The industrial style was basically born from spaces such as old factories or warehouses that were converted into livable homes.
+In essence, the industrial style consists of taking something old and giving it a second chance.
+Its aesthetic is simple and minimalist and that is why at Oak.Store we wanted to incorporate a new collection that gives you the opportunity to give a more contemporary touch to your home.

-El TV cabinet "Mozaik 25" es perfect for storage thanks to the combination of open and closed shelves and drawers.
-With simple lines but unique details in matte black steel.
-If, on the other hand, you have a narrower space, we offer you the tv cabinet "Mozaik 24" 135cm long.
-Take a look at wall shelf "Mozaik 34" and the rest of the collection and create an ideal composition for your living room.
+The TV stand "Mozaik 25". is perfect for storage thanks to the combination of open and closed shelves and drawers.
+Simple lines but unique details in matte black steel.
+If on the other hand you have a narrower space we offer you the tv cabinet "Mozaik 24" 135cm long.
+Take a look at the wall shelf "Mozaik 34" and the rest of the collection and the rest of the collection and create an ideal composition for your living room.

-- Discreet color combinations are made around darker tones (blacks, browns and greys) with lighter and more neutral accents.
+- Understated color schemes are made around darker tones (blacks, browns and grays) with lighter, neutral accents.

-- The open spaces with high ceilings that incorporate several living areas into one
+- Open-plan spaces with high ceilings that incorporate several living areas into one

 - High-contrast combinations that often include polished and reclaimed or raw materials, such as glass and wood

-- Intensive use of metals such as iron, steel, copper and brass
+- Heavy use of metals such as iron, steel, copper and brass

 - Reclaimed wood paneling, exposed ductwork and architectural beams